While the Morning Stars Sing

 Can’t-Wait Wednesday

 Can’t-Wait Wednesday is a weekly meme hosted at Wishful Endings, to spotlight and discuss the books we’re excited about that we have yet to read.
 Generally they’re books that have yet to be released.
-This week’s Can’t-Wait offering: Spellbound by Georgia Leighton
+This week’s Can’t-Wait offering: The Misplaced Physician – Book 3 of The Irregular Detective Mystery series by Jeri Westerson

 Read More...